qbrilliance/qristal-core/examples/README.md

 A C++ implementation of `demo1.py`.

+`qaoa`

+_qubits_: 3
+_qaoa_steps_: 2
+_noise_: false

+Demonstrates the use of the SDK's built-in implementation of the QAOA simple algorithm.
+This example may take some time to run.

 `qbsdkcli`

 A command-line interface to the QB SDK.
 A simple invocation after compiling the CLI is: